Icy-Thought/snowflake/.github/README.md

 ## Prepare System Environment for Nix-Flake

-Don't forget to append the following lines of code to your `configuration.nix`:
+Don't forget to append the following lines of code to your `/etc/nixos/configuration.nix`:

 ```nix
 nix.package = pkgs.nixUnstable;